utkarshsingh-8/Peer-to-Peer-Carpooling-Using-Blockchain/README.md

-# Peer-to-Peer Carpooling using Blockchain 🚗🔗
+# Peer-to-Peer Ride-Sharing using Blockchain 🚗🔗

 ## Overview

-This project aims to develop a decentralized and secure carpooling platform utilizing blockchain technology.
-The platform facilitates seamless peer-to-peer carpooling arrangements while ensuring trust, transparency, and efficiency through smart contracts and decentralized data management.
+This project aims to develop a decentralized and secure ride-sharing platform utilizing blockchain technology.
+The platform facilitates seamless peer-to-peer ride-sharing arrangements while ensuring trust, transparency, and efficiency through smart contracts and decentralized data management.

 ## Features